vicwomg/pikaraoke/README.md

 ## Supported Devices

 This _should_ work on all raspberry pi devices, but multi-core models recommended.
 I did most development on a Pi Zero W and did as much optimization as I could handle, so it will work.
 However, certain things like concurrent downloads and browsing big song libraries will suffer.
-All this runs excellently on a Pi 3.
+All this runs excellently on a Pi 3 and above.

-Also works on macs, PCs, and linux.
+Also works on macs, PCs, and linux!

 ## Installation